-- (1) Includes options issued and available for exercise and shares available for issuance in connection with past awards under the 2011 Incentive Award Plan and predecessor equity incentive plans.
-We currently grant awards only under the 2011 Incentive Award Plan. - (2) Includes 1,072,717 shares issuable pursuant to the exercise of outstanding stock options and 150,597 shares issuable pursuant to restricted stock units. - (3) Calculation of weighted-average exercise price of outstanding awards includes stock options, but does not include shares of restricted stock units that convert to shares of common stock for no consideration. - (4) Represents shares that are available for issuance pursuant to the 2011 Incentive Award Plan.
-The shares available under the plan are reduced by 1.0 for each stock option awarded and by 1.5 for each restricted stock unit awarded.
+(1) Includes options issued and available for exercise and shares available for issuance in connection with past awards under the 2011 Incentive Award Plan and predecessor equity incentive plans.
+We currently grant awards only under the 2011 Incentive Award Plan.

+- (2) Includes 939,415 shares issuable pursuant to the exercise of outstanding stock options, 143,850 shares issuable pursuant to restricted stock units and 20,252 shares issuable pursuant to performance-based units. - (3) Calculation of weighted-average exercise price of outstanding awards includes stock options, but does not include shares of restricted stock units or performance-based units that convert to shares of common stock for no consideration. - (4) Represents shares that are available for issuance pursuant to the 2011 Incentive Award Plan.
+The shares available under the plan are reduced by 1.0 for each stock option awarded and by 1.5 for each restricted stock unit and performance-based unit awarded.